Kurnell Refinery

 The Kurnell Refinery was a crude oil refinery located in Kurnell on Botany Bay, New South Wales, Australia.
-It had a refinery capacity of 124500 oilbbl/d.
+It had a refining capacity of 124500 oilbbl/d.
 It was operated by Caltex Australia, and owned by the Chevron Corporation.

 History

 Construction began on the refinery in 1953.
 The refinery was built in 1956 by Caltex on 174 ha of land located in Botany Bay, close to Sydney.
 About 3,000 men worked at the project's various sites during the peak of construction.
 It was further expanded in 1964 and 1973.

 On 26 July 2012, Caltex announced its decision to close the refinery in the second half of 2014.
 Caltex said that the closure would eliminate about 330 direct positions, and as many as 300 contracting jobs.
 The refinery ceased operation in October 2014 and was converted into an import terminal to supply imported fuel for Australian customers.

 Technical features

 The refinery had a capacity of 124.5 koilbbl/d, 56 storage tanks and a staff of approximately 700 employees.
 The site of the refinery also has a 1 km wharf that can handle ships up to 60,000 DWT.